redmatter/go-skyconf/README.md

 # Ský Config for Go

 Ský Config is a configuration library for Go.
-It cab be used to load configuration values from cloud based parameter stores such as AWS SSM Parameter Store.
+It can be used to load configuration values from cloud based parameter stores such as AWS SSM Parameter Store.

 > ### Ský, why?